lawrennd/old_talks/_data-science/includes/data-science-africa.md

 \newslide{}

 \figure{\includepng{../slides/diagrams/data-science/africa-benefit-data-revolution}{70%}}{The lack of existing physical infrastructure on the African continent makes it a particularly interesting environment for deploying solutions based on the *information infrastructure*.
-The idea is explored more in this \href{https://www.theguardian.com/media-network/2015/aug/25/africa-benefit-data-science-information}{this Guardian Op-ed}.}{africa-benefit-data-revolution}
+The idea is explored more in this Guardian op-ed on \addguardian{How African can benefit from the data revolution}{2015/aug/25/africa-benefit-data-science-information}.}{africa-benefit-data-revolution}

 \endif